verrazzano/docs/content/en/docs/guides/migrate/integrate/weblogic/_index.md

 This document shows you how to integrate WebLogic Kubernetes Operator with other OCNE components.

 ## Fluent Bit
-Follow example provided in [fluent operator helm override recipe for namespace configurations]({{< relref "docs/guides/migrate/install/fluent/_index.md#namespace-configselector" >}}) to add a helm override for namespace config label selector.
+Follow the example provided in [fluent operator helm override recipe for namespace configurations]({{< relref "docs/guides/migrate/install/fluent/_index.md#namespace-configselector" >}}) to add a helm override for namespace config label selector.

 Then, apply the following manifest in your cluster.
 Replace <namespace-name> with the namespace in which weblogic-kubernetes-operator is installed and `metadata.labels` of FluentBitConfig custom resource with the namespace config selector helm override supplied in the previous step.